tcr/hoodlum/README.md

 1. Don't compile Rust into HDL.
 Rust's stdlib fits an entirely different computing model.
 The abstraction mismatch makes bad output.
-1. Don't support all features of Verilog 2005 or VHDL, just a functional subset.
+1. Don't support all features of Verilog-2001 or VHDL, just a functional subset.

 ## License